vikaspal9131/Datahack/readme.md

 Objective:
-Design and develop an MLOps pipeline to process raw sales and inventory data from independent restaurants, providing actionable insights, issue detection, and recommendations.
-Each restaurant has unique data structures, requiring a scalable and flexible pipeline.
+Design and develop an MLOps pipeline to handle raw sales and inventory data from independent restaurants and provide actionable insights, problem identification, and suggestions, design and create an MLOps pipeline.
+A scalable and adaptable pipeline is necessary because every restaurant has different data structures.

 Key Features:
 Automated Data Ingestion and Transformation